 IEEE’s policies on the originality of an author’s work begin with the following simple statement: "Authors should only submit original work that has neither appeared elsewhere for publication nor which is under review for another publication."
 The following links offer further clarification on IEEE policies on originality of content.

-Visit the IEEE Intellectual Property Rights Office homepage for information on a range of IPR-related topics, such as trademarks, plagiarism, multiple submission, and permissions.
+Visit the IEEE Intellectual Property Rights Office section for information on a range of IPR-related topics, such as trademarks, plagiarism, multiple submission, and permissions.

 Additional policy information for authors, editors, and conference organizers is available on Publication Tools and Policy Page.

 The PSPB Operations Manual (PDF, 1.1 MB) provides information on policy and procedures for publishing volunteers as well as IEEE authors.

 An FAQ on Intellectual Property Rights for IEEE Authors (PDF, 397 KB) brings together key information for IEEE policy that all authors need to know.